Leelaha/infor/README.md

 # infor
-infor assignmnet A Year in Stats
+infor assignment A Year in Stats